 Chainlink nodes require jobs to do anything useful.
 For example, posting asset price data on-chain requires jobs.
 Chainlink nodes support the following job types:

 The following is an example

-type: specifies the v2 job type.
-Can be one of the following:
+type: Specifies the v2 job type, which can be one of the following:

-schemaVersion: not currently used, but must be present and set to a value of
+schemaVersion: Must be present and set to a value of

-1. Will allow us to handle progressive iterations of the job spec format gracefully with backwards-compatibility.
+1. This field will handle progressive iterations of the job spec format gracefully with backwards-compatibility.

-observationSource: the v2 pipeline task DAG.
-Specified in DOT syntax.
+observationSource: The v2 pipeline task DAG, which is specified in DOT syntax.
 See below for information on writing pipeline DAGs.

-maxTaskDuration: the default maximum duration that any given task is allowed to run.
+maxTaskDuration: The default maximum duration that any task is allowed to run.
 If the duration is exceeded, the task is errored.
-This value can be overridden per-task (see subsequent sections).
+This value can be overridden on a per-task basis using the

 timeoutattribute.
 See the Shared attributes section for details.